-- 5. Along Hampton Church Rd. properties with frontage on or within approximately 400' of N. Tryon St., should be developed with multi-storied buildings that are oriented to both streets.
+- 5. Along Hampton Church Rd. properties with frontage on or within approximately 400' of N. Tryon St., should be developed with multi-storied buildings (typically 3 stories) that are oriented to both streets.
 Surface parking lots should be located to the rear or side of buildings.
-No more than 35% of a site's street frontage should be devoted to surface parking or driveway access.\(\ refer to Volume 3: Implementation Guide for further guidance) - 6.
+No more than 35% of a site's street frontage should be devoted to surface parking or driveway access. - 6.
 Remaining properties on Hampton Church Rd. should be designed with buildings that are a minimum of 24' from the back of the future curb including a front yard area of at least 8'.
 Uses should be oriented to the street.
 Parking should be located to the rear or side of buildings.
 No more than 35% of a site's street frontage should be devoted to surface parking or driveway access. - 7.
 Along Washington Blvd., Russell St., Wilson St., and Pharr St., buildings should be compatible with the form and scale of existing residential development.
 Parking should be located to the rear or side of buildings. - 8.
 Development should create a cohesive corridor along N. Tryon Street, but building and landscaping placement will depend on retaining wall construction, easements, and location of right of way.
-See Volume 3: Implementation Guide, page 115, for more detailed information about development along N. Tryon St. - 9.
-Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
-Consider a combination of design techniques to achieve this including, but not limited to: - a.
-Façade modulation that provides variation in the building wall. - b.
-Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
-Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
-Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.). - 10.
-Both residential and non-residential buildings should be designed to activate the public realm (i.e. sidewalks, streets, parks, plazas, greenways, trails, and open space).
-Street level building activation will promote walking and cycling, thus enhancing the area's safety and security and contributing to better public health.
-The following are but a few of the ways to achieve ground floor activation of the public realm.
-Other methods may be equally or more appropriate based on unique site criteria, as long as they contribute toward this goal. - a.
-Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk. - b.
-Non-residential and multi-family building facades with architectural elements that will help distinguish the ground floor from upper stories. - c.
-Building corners that feature prominent entrances and/or distinctive architectural design. - d.
-Multi-family residential development with direct connections to the sidewalk, preferably for ground floor units, where feasible.
-Ground floor residential units may have vertical and/or horizontal separation from the sidewalk for privacy or to address site issues.
+See Volume 3: Implementation Guide for more detailed information about development along N. Tryon St. - 9.
+Buildings should be designed to create a pedestrian scale and break down large massing.
+Consider a variety of elements to address the bulk and massing of buildings including, but not limited to: - a.
+Façade modulation intended to create variations in the façade to break up large building masses. - b.
+Building mass separation intended to break up long, continuous building walls and create the appearance of multiple buildings. - c.
+Architectural variation intended to create the appearance of smaller, attached buildings to reduce the apparent size of a building. - 10.
+The ground floor of buildings should be designed to activate streets and open space through a variety of design techniques that may include, but are not limited to: - a.
+Non-residential ground floor uses should have clear glass windows and prominent entrances with operable doors allowing access from the sidewalk. - b.
+Non-residential and multi-family building facades should have architectural elements that will help distinguish the ground floor from upper stories.
+Building corners at street intersections should be designed to feature prominent entrances and distinctive architectural features. - c.
+Multi-family development should include direct connections to the sidewalk.
+Where feasible, ground floor units should have direct connections to the sidewalk.
+The front door of single-family attached and detached units should also have direct connections to the sidewalk.
+For the privacy of residents, ground floor residential units should include vertical separation and/or increased setbacks from the sidewalk.